 - Honors exceptional homes and projects with Preservation Awards;

 - Works to educate new homeowners on the elements of their older homes; and

 - Publishes written material on the town’s historic assets.

 The HHC advises private and commercial owners, institutions, and public agencies on historic preservation issues, and participates in reviews of state and federal projects that impact historic resources.

-The Hingham Districts Commission (HDC) is a separate town committee charged with managing alterations proposed to the exteriors of homes in a Historic District.
+The Hingham Historic Districts Commission (HDC) is a separate town commission charged with reviewing alterations proposed to the exteriors of homes in a Historic District.
 The HDC operates independently of the HHC.